michaelahlers/scala-guide/documents/case-study/better-interface-design-with-types/readme.md

 ## Preamble

-We can bring [[Algebraic Data Types|Glossary: Algebraic Data Types]] to bear on API design—they're not inherently limited to modeling business domains.
+We can bring [Algebraic Data Types][glossary-algebraic-data-types] to bear on API design—they're not inherently limited to modeling business domains.
 Even if that seems obvious, I've found developers can miss out on their benefits: how they can precisely clarify your interface's intent and implementation behavior.

 Here, we'll explore a hypothetical situation where we want to increase the capabilities of a service and help consumers better understand how to use it.